akuaagyeiwaa/Marita.html/README.md

 <p> ‘I have not given that kind of religious association sufficient thought, so cannot say whether or not I would allow my wife to be a member thereof,’ replied Mr <span class="personal-name-18">Langley</span> cautiously. </p>

-<p> ‘I can gather from your reply that Mrs <span class="personal-name-18">Langley</span> does not attend these meetings of a really questionable character,’ returned Mr <span class="personal-name">Quaibu</span>; ‘neither do Mrs Saunders, Miss Andrews and other respectable ladies in the Society.’ </p>
+<p> ‘I can gather from your reply that Mrs <span class="personal-name-18">Langley</span> does not attend these meetings of a really questionable character,’ returned Mr <span class="personal-name">Quaibu</span>; ‘neither do Mrs Saunders, <span class="personal-name-32">Miss Andrews</span> and other respectable ladies in the Society.’ </p>

 <p> ‘But what particular objection have you got against it <span class="personal-name">Quaibu</span>?’ asked Mr <span class="personal-name-18">Langley</span>.
 ‘Has not that association the object of reading passages in the Bible and explaining them in the vernacular to those who don’t understand them?’</p>